abiwan/TFTB-Thanks-For-The-Buff---WoW-3.3.5/README.md

 ## Installation

-1. Download the latest release from https://github.com/abiwan/TFTB-Thanks-For-The-Buff---WoW-3.3.5/releases
+1. Download the latest release from [GitHub Releases](https://github.com/your-username/your-repo/releases)
 2. Extract to your `Interface/AddOns` folder
 3. Launch WoW and type `/tftb` to get started